kandelvijaya/website/content/post/fp-functor.md

 Points to consider:

 1. Immediately we see that when we have `.none` value we return a empty `Maybe` type.
 This now doesn't crash.
-2. Remember the type erasure we had to do when storing the eventual value.
-Here we know the correct type and hence safely force downcast.

 # Conclusion